Bthecreator/Browser/README.md

 # Browser
-A browser by the memebers of innovation club
+A browser by the members of innovation club